waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fabcircle"></a>1 Class FabCircle:

-Represents a circle on a plane.
+A frozen class that represents a circle on a plane.
-Attributes:
+Constructor Class Attributes:
 * *Plane* (FabPlane): The plane the circle center is projected onto.
-* *Center* (Vector): The circle center after it has been projected.
+* *Center* (Vector): The circle center after it has been projected onto the plane
 * *Diameter* (float): The circle diameter in millimeters.

+Computed Attributes:
 * *Box* (FabBox): The box that encloses FabCircle
 * *GeometryInfo* (FabGeometryInfo):
    The geometry information about the FabCircle (e.g. Area, Perimeter, etc.)